jenkinsci/ci.jenkins.io-runner/README.md

 3. Run `make clean build` to build the Jenkinsfile Runner image
 4. Run `make run` to run a simple demo
 5. Run `make demo-plugin` to run a demo of the plugin build
-  * It will not work right now, see Limitations

 ### Developing Jenkins Pipeline library